 For ordering, inventory management, scheduling, promotional plans, etc. make sure that you have a clearly defined system in place.

 Streamline the process by coming up with a clean system of operations.
 This means that once a task is assigned, it will be completed most efficiently with little room for error or miscommunication.
 Like other operations that you’ve created at your retail business, this one should be carefully considered and thought out beforehand.

 This ensures that tasks are completed and balls aren’t dropped.
 Don’t leave anyone the excuse that something wasn’t completed because you weren’t around to oversee everything.

 This applies to each of the items on this list but it can have its own category, too.
 Technology, of course, is at the heart of what allows us to work remotely.
 Below are some of the most popular tools to keep your business organized.

-GoTo Meeting – It’s an online meeting and conferences tool to use with staff or clients starting at $12/month
+GoTo Meeting – It’s an online meeting and conference tool to use with staff or clients starting at $12/month.

 Slack – A messaging app for communication between your team.
 Unique channels can also be used to keep information organized and operations efficient.
 Free to use up to a certain storage amount.